On total transitivity of graphs: Polynomial-time algorithm for trees

-In the next theorem, we find the total transitive number or modified-total transitive number of a non-leaf and non-support vertex using the total transitive number or modified-total transitive number of its children.
+In the next theorem, we find the total transitive number or weak total transitive number of a non-leaf and non-support vertex using the total transitive number or weak total transitive number of its children.